Justintime50/dad-node/README.md

 ## Europe

-All of these files will be found in the `data/europe` directory.

 | Filename                 | Locations                     | Address Count | Tag    |
 | ------------------------ | ----------------------------- | ------------- | ------ |
 | europe/de-addresses.json | Germany - Wesel Area          | 5             | EU_DE  |